ArtifexSoftware/ghostpdl/doc/src/Readme.rst

 GhostPDL is available both under the `GNU Affero GPL license`_ and for `commercial licensing`_ from `Artifex`_.

-The source code for GhostPDL can be found `here`_.
+The source code for GhostPDL can be found from `ghostscript.com/download`_.